A panda tale: Joining the Anthony Nolan register

 So, why Anthony Nolan?

-Everyone remembers their GCSE’s right?
-Oh how our teachers would tell us that this was the most important set of exams in our lives while forcing us into extra-curricular study sessions we really didn’t want to attend.
+Everyone remembers their GCSEs, right?
+Oh, how our teachers would tell us that this was the most important set of exams in our lives, while forcing us into extracurricular study sessions we really didn’t want to attend.
 We were sixteen after all!
 We were at the finish line of secondary school, with a long summer of fun in sight.
 Unfortunately, cancer threw a spanner in the works.

 Why I joined the Anthony Nolan donor register

-As Rachel explained in our chat, Anthony Nolan is working to bust some myths about the process so I hope I can help with that.
+As Rachel explained in our chat, Anthony Nolan is working to bust some myths about the process, so I hope I can help with that.
 I have been in the same room as these donors, and there was never an ounce of discomfort.
-They would leave with a HUGE smile on their face, because they have made the commitment to help save lives.
+They would leave with a HUGE smile on their face, because they have committed to help save lives.
 Anyone who has any reservations, I urge you to throw those away because hesitation is more harmful than the donation process…believe me!
 Starting with a little research about donating is great!
 There are countless other ways to help, which you can find here.

 Loved this post?
 Find out more about Anthony Nolan.